maximnara/queuework/README.md

 import { Job } from 'queuework';

 class TestJob extends Job {
+  static get name() {
+    return 'test'; // queue name
+  }

   static get numberOfRetries() {
     return 3;
+  }

+  /**
+   * You can define your config in some BaseJob in you project and then extend your class.
+   * Otherwise you can set configs via .env file or process.env.
+   */
+  static get config() {
+    return {
+      driver: 'redis',
+      uri: 'redis://127.0.0.1:6379',
+      //host: '127.0.0.1',
+      //user: '',
+      //password: '',
+      //port: 6379,
+    };
   }

   static get schedule() {